-Along with animated GIFs, funny videos of animals and “epic fails”, memes are one of those internet phenomenon that get attention and drive engagement.
-Industry specific memes that are clever and funny will enhance your attorney SEO1 and build social value online.
-They do this in two ways:
+Along with animated GIFs, funny videos of animals, and “epic fails,” memes get attention and drive engagement.
+Industry-specific memes that are clever and funny will enhance your attorney SEO1 and build social value online.
+They do for two reasons:

 If you are making a concerted effort to drive engagement or be active on social media2, you know it can be hard to come up with content to share on a regular basis.
-Memes are typically funny and people like them.
-They are a perfect form of content to share because they often convey a broader meaning and they can be branded.
+Memes are typically funny, and people like them.
+They are a perfect form of content to share because they often convey a broader meaning and can be branded.
 When people see a funny image, they want to share it.
-They want to comment on it and at the very least they will like, plus one, or favorite it.
-When done right, image memes should be short, easy to digest, clever and relevant to your target audience.
+They want to comment on it, and, at the very least, they will like, plus-one, or favorite it.
+Image memes should be short, easy to digest, clever, and relevant to your target audience.

 Link Building Opportunities

 If you are clever, you can use good memes as link building opportunities for your website.
-For instance you can use a plugin like Slingpic3 for WordPress to allow visitors to our site to share memes across social networks or on their own sites.
+For instance, you can use a plugin like Slingpic3 for WordPress to allow visitors to your site to share memes across social networks or on their own sites.

-Making memes is super simple.
-The memes in this post were created using Photoshop (specifically Photoshop Elements 11) but you can also make them with free photo editing tools like Gimp4.
+Making memes is simple.
+The memes in this post were created using Photoshop (specifically, Photoshop Elements 11), but you can make them with free photo-editing tools like Gimp4.

-Step 3: You can use any font and color you want but the classic one is Impact with a 1px black border around it.
+Step 3: Use any font and color you want, but the classic choice is Impact with a 1px black border around it.

 – James Cook6